96 Morton Street, 7th Floor

 New York, NY 10014

-Naomi Hupert leads initiatives that seek to address the needs of students who struggle to meet grade-level academic benchmarks and to identify supports required to provide all students with engaging and challenging academic instruction.
-Over the last 15 years, her research and development (R&D) and program evaluation work has had a special focus on the use of technology to support teachers and students (read Hupert’s blog post on universal design for learning).
+Naomi Hupert leads initiatives that seek to close opportunity gaps for students who struggle to meet grade-level academic benchmarks and to identify supports required to provide all students with engaging and challenging academic instruction.
+Her research and development (R&D) and program evaluation work has a special focus on the use of technology to support teachers and students (read Hupert’s blog post on universal design for learning).

 Hupert was the literacy content developer for the PowerUp What Works professional development resource developed by EDC, AIR and CAST.
 Her findings appear in periodicals such as Early Childhood Research Quarterly (“Supplementing Literacy Instruction with a Media-Rich Intervention: Results of a Randomized Controlled Trial”), Journal of Computing in Teacher Education, and Journal of Research on Technology in Education.
 She is the lead author of the chapters “Using Technology-Assisted Progress Monitoring to Drive Improved Student Outcomes” and “Results in the Palms of Their Hands: Using Handheld Computers for Data-Driven Decision Making in the Classroom, and has co-authored numerous reports (Five States’ Efforts to Improve Adolescent Literacy).

 She regularly presents her findings at the conferences of such organizations as Games+Learning+Society (GLS), National Association for the Education of Young Children, National Head Start Association, International Society for Technology in Education, American Educational Research Association, Association for Mathematics Teacher Educators, Society for Information Technology and Teacher Education, and Society for Research on Educational Effectiveness.
 She has served as a proposal reviewer for the American Educational Research Association (AERA) and the National Reading Conference.